pacocoursey/next-themes/next-themes/README.md

 All your theme configuration is passed to ThemeProvider.

-- `storageKey = 'theme'`: Key used to store theme setting in localStorage
+- `storageKey = 'theme'`: Key used to store theme setting in the selected storage (see `storage` property below)
+- `storage`: Optional storage configuration.
+Defaults to 'localStorage'.
+Can be set to 'localStorage', 'sessionStorage'.
 - `defaultTheme = 'system'`: Default theme name (for v0.0.12 and lower the default was `light`).
 If `enableSystem` is false, the default theme is `light`
 - `forcedTheme`: Forced theme name for the current page (does not modify saved theme settings)
 - `enableSystem = true`: Whether to switch between `dark` and `light` based on `prefers-color-scheme`